Best Interest Duty Mortgage Brokers – Working in Your Best Interest

 How Will The New ‘Best Interest Duty’ Benefit Borrowers?

-The ‘Best Interest Duty’ spells out the obligations of a broker in black and white, leaving no room for ambiguity.
+The ‘Best Interest Duty’ spells out the obligations of a mortgage broker in black and white, leaving no room for ambiguity.
 This means that you can now have real confidence when approaching a mortgage broker for assistance in obtaining a home loan.
 You no longer have to worry about whether or not you can trust a broker.
 You can have the peace of mind that comes with knowing that your broker is firmly on your team, working in your best interests, and recommending a product that is going to offer the best outcome for your personal needs.